Supernova bounds on new scalars from resonant and soft emission: Introduction

 Previous work studying supernova bounds on scalars includes the early work of Ref.~\cite{Ishizuka:1989ts} (related analysis of a saxion has also been carried out \cite{Arndt:2002yg}).
 More recently, Refs.\cite{Diener:2013xpa,Krnjaic:2015mbs} obtained constraints using the OPE approximation.
 These bounds were reanalysed in \cite{Dev:2020eam}, which pointed out an important cancellation in the OPE approximation that means that emission of the scalar from the internal pion propagator dominates for scalars with small masses.
 Subsequently \cite{Balaji:2022noj} again used the OPE but studied the impact of decay and reabsorption in detail and analysed the impact of different supernova profiles.
 Meanwhile, resonant production of new light particles was first proposed in the context of dark photons \cite{Redondo:2008ec}, revised in Refs.~\cite{Redondo:2013lna,An:2013yfc}, and applied to supernovae in \cite{Chang:2016ntp,Hardy:2017}.
 Resonant production of scalars in horizontal branch stars and red-giants was analysed in \cite{Hardy:2017}, see also \cite{Bottaro:2023gep,Yamamoto:2023zlu}.
 Similar plasma mixing effects have also been considered in other contexts involving new light particles, e.g. \cite{Raffelt:1987im,Dvorkin:2019zdi,Gelmini:2020xir,DeRocco:2022rze,Brahma:2024vxb}.
+Recently, Ref.~\cite{Springmann:2024mjp} studied finite temperature and density corrections to axion production in supernovae, and corrections to the OPE approximation, using the real-time formalism which we also employ.

 The remainder of our work is structured as follows.
 In Section~\ref{sec:supernovae} we summarise the current understanding of the relevant supernova physics, how observations of SN~1987A lead to constraints on BSM particles, and the reference supernova model that we use; although this material is mostly standard it is crucial for accurately interpreting our final constraints.
 In Section~\ref{sec:production} we calculate the production rate of scalars in the supernova environment from resonant and soft emission.
 In Section~\ref{sec: Trapping and decay} we analyse the effects of reabsorption and decays of the scalars within a supernova.
 We present our results for Higgs-mixed, nucleophilic, and leptophilic scalars in Section~\ref{sec:results}, and we discuss our work and possible extensions in Section~\ref{sec:discussion}.
 Further details are provided in Appendices.